-What are the Credit Bureaus?
+What are the 3 Credit Bureaus?

 In the United States, there are 3 major credit bureaus: Equifax, Experian, and TransUnion.
-These 3 companies will gather and collect financial information about you and turn that data into a credit report.
+These 3 credit agencies will gather and collect financial information about you and turn that data into a credit report.

-How Do The Bureaus Collect Information?
+How Do The 3 Credit Agencies Collect Information?

 An “agreement” exists between the financial institutions and the credit bureaus since the financial institutions will provide data to the bureaus in exchange for reports they can use to evaluate potential borrowers.

 What are Credit Reports For?

 Credit reports are essential for banks, lenders, and even landlords to make decisions with.
 A credit report is used to evaluate the “worthiness” of a person to be able to borrow funds and repay them.

-Where Can I Get my Report?
+Where Can I Get My Credit Report?

 You are legally entitled to receive your credit report for free, once per year, from each of the 3 main credit bureaus.
 This means that you can receive a credit score from one of the bureaus for free every 4 months.

 Your credit report is essential to being able to borrow money easily and inexpensively.
 Often times, many consumers will notice errors on their credit reports, where a debt or late payment has been recorded, even though it may have never happened.
 If you check your credit report and see an error, be sure to file a dispute with the credit bureaus.
-The bureaus will have 30 days to respond, or the entry must be removed.
+The 3 credit bureaus will have 30 days to respond, or the entry must be removed.

 If you have less than perfect credit and don’t know where to go, CrediReady can help.
 Our trusted network of credit repair experts can boost your score and help you qualify for the credit you need.
 Take a moment to fill out our free no-obligation credit repair inquiry form and start fixing your credit today!